DiegoSilva776/Basic-MEN-API/README.md

 # BasicMENREST

+    BasicMENREST - API provides a webserver that uses MongoDB/Mongoose framework to build a database system, Express for the webserver itself, and NodeJS.
+The Security was implmented with Passport.

-    This project aims to increase the speed of your development, by offering a user class with simple authentication strategies:
+    This project aims to increase the speed of your REST API development, by offering a user class with simple authentication strategies:

         * first strategy  : 'username & password'
         * second strategy : 'access token'

     and a simple organization for your web service.

     This is a basic template for a multipurpose API.
-I've created it in order to provide a service that can be called from different plataforms such as Mobile and Web.
-BasicMENREST provides a webserver that uses MongoDB/Mongoose framework to build the database, Express for the webserver itself, and NodeJS.
+Install and customize this webservice to meet your system architecture needs, and model your system connecting the User entity to the other pieces of your software.

 ## Environment setup